-These are NOT ALWAYS FITTED THESE DAYS but are an essential aid for you and your engineer in our experience and are standard in Tuscan boilers.
+These are NOT ALWAYS FITTED ON OTHER BOILERS THESE DAYS but they are an essential aid for you and your engineer in our experience and are standard in all Tuscan boilers.
 They can also save you the cost of calling out an egineer to press a reset button.

 See Thermostats for details on high temperate and frost thermostats.